RobotLocomotion/pytorch-dense-correspondence/doc/tutorial_getting_started.md

 `127.0.0.1:8888/?token=603eeac08495233c8f08abbf4caa2c5124da2864ae6f8103`

-## Step 6: Start training a network
+## Step 6: Start training a network and evaluate it quantitatively

-Open the tutorial for training, `dense_correspondence/training/training_tutorial.ipynb`.
+Open the notebook for training, `dense_correspondence/training/training_tutorial.ipynb`.

+Run each of the cells in the notebook.

+The final cell will run the quantitative evaluation.

+## Step 7: Qualitatively evaluate the network

+Open the notebook for qualitative evaluation, `dense_correspondence/evaluation/evaluation_qualitative_tutorial.ipynb`.

+Run each of the cells here!